35mpded/GarudaLinux-FDE_and_TPM-Guide/README.md

 Choose  A. or B. depending on your partition setup.

-A. if you are not using swap
+A. if you are not using swap</kbd>
 B. if you using swap.

 **A (no swap):**